We had quite an adventure on Friday with our first gig back since COVID with a live music performance!

 With the audience indoors watching through the glass doors and no separate PA system for a mic, we wouldn’t be able to speak with the audience.
 That meant probably twice the playing as usual and no breaks between the songs, but we had expected that.
 So, we dove in.
 The first half hour went okay.
 We could hear audience members hooting and clapping in appreciation after each song, but it was very odd because we could barely see people inside with the window glare.
 After about 30 minutes, it started getting more uncomfortable with the heat.
 The sun was getting lower in the sky and it was directly on our backs.
 It was 105.

-Eeking out every bit of focus we could, we actually both played shockingly well.
+Focusing as much as we could, we actually both played shockingly well.
 The hour came to close finally, not a second too soon.
 We packed up as quickly as we could and as we were about to walk inside to leave the way we came in, she told us, no, we were to walk along the “path” outside to exit.
 The “path” turned out to actually be a long skinny planter box with bushes every few feet.
 We were pretty shocked, but just wanted to get to our air conditioned cars ASAP.
 We dragged all our stuff through the planter, back to our cars, and finally with the AC cranked and bottles of water, the ordeal was over.

 That was our memorable first gig since the pandemic.
 It was a difficult day, but seeing how much the audience members appreciated having live music after so many months of loneliness and silence made it all worth it!